Uberspace/lab/source/guide_pixelfed.rst

 Installing Horizon
 ------------------

 .. note:: Horizon provides a beautiful dashboard and code-driven configuration for our Redis queues.
 Horizon allows you to easily monitor key metrics of your queue system such as job throughput, runtime, and job failures.
+It is also needed to execute the queue jobs, for example for thumbnail generation - so this step is not optional.

 To install Horizon, run the following commands and recache the routes: